pierregaimard/projet05/README.md

 `APP_EMAIL_PASSWORD` | email account password
 `APP_EMAIL_ADDRESS` | email account address

-### Step four: Changes your admin account information
+### Step four: change your admin account information
 Finally, in a web browser, go to the blog address.

 The application will automatically execute the database structure and flush a generic admin user.

-Then, you will be redirect to the admin account page, and you will be asked to change your admin account information.
+Then, you will be redirected to the admin account page, and asked to change your admin account information.

-Changes admin account information

 **Done!**